elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 >
 > 9. The SP makes an access check is made to establish whether the user has the correct authorization to access the resource.
 If the access check passes, the resource is then returned to the browser.

 In our particular example simpleSAMLphp will be the IdP (Identity Provider) and Google Apps will be the SP (Service Provider).
 Google Apps supports SSO with SAML and that is why I am using it in this example.
-Actually here is the same process described on their site: &#8220;<a href="https://developers.google.com/google-apps/sso/saml_reference_implementation" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://developers.google.com/google-apps/sso/saml_reference_implementation']);">SAML Single Sign-On (SSO) Service for Google Apps</a>&#8220;.
+Actually here is the same process described on their site: "<a href="https://developers.google.com/google-apps/sso/saml_reference_implementation" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://developers.google.com/google-apps/sso/saml_reference_implementation']);">SAML Single Sign-On (SSO) Service for Google Apps</a>".
 For that site here is a diagram of the process:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/gapps_sso_saml.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/gapps_sso_saml.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/gapps_sso_saml.png" alt="gapps sso saml Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" width="696" height="630" class="alignnone size-full wp-image-8598" title="Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" /></a>